Penetration Testing Guide: Real-World Methodology (Recon to Exploitation) [2026]

 Build the Foundation (3-6 months)

 Learn networking fundamentals (TCP/IP, DNS, HTTP, how packets move), Linux command line proficiency, and basic Python scripting.
 You need to understand how systems work before you can understand how they break.
 Resources: TryHackMe Pre-Security path, CompTIA Network+ study materials, Python for Everyone (free online).
-The how hackers find vulnerabilities guide gives you the mental model for how attacks work from the start.

 2.